About Hungry Little Minds in Middlesbrough

 In June 2021, the Hungry Little Minds campaign - led by the National Literacy Trust - launched 12 brand new story trails in local parks and lakes across the country for families, carers and early years settings with children aged 2-5.

-The story trail is based on a story written by children’s author Rebecca Lewis-Oakes and illustrated by Aaron Cushley.
-The story trail leads families around the local park as they follow the adventures of Uncle Josh, Mia, Kai and their dog Scruffy.
+The story trail is based on a story in the local park written by children’s author Rebecca Lewis-Oakes and illustrated by Aaron Cushley.
+The story trail leads families around the park as they follow the adventures of Uncle Josh, Mia, Kai and their dog Scruffy.

-Scroll to the bottom of the page to view the digitised version of the story trail, meaning that all families, carers and early years settings can download the trail to a digital device and carry out the activity whenever works best.
+We are thrilled to announce that we now have a digitised version of the story trail, meaning that all families, carers and early years settings can download the trail to a digital device and carry out the activity whenever works best.

 How to use the digitised story trail